HernanSeo/SeoaneYurdagul2019/README.md

 't_nt_crosscountry' includes data for figure 1, this data comes directly from the WDI and has multiple countries.

+'gyTgyN' includes the growth rates of tradable and nontradable per capita output for Argentina.

 File 'ss_data_arg.mat' includes the average path for observables and smoothed estimates around sudden stops.
 This data is based on the raw data from Ferreres (2010) as cited in the paper.

 Matlab files: 'figure_1', 'figures_2_3_5', 'figure_4' plot the figures in the paper.